sfy45/Netflix-Search-App/README.md

    ```

 3. **Prepare the Dataset**:
-Ensure you downloaded the netflix_titles csv` dataset.
-Just put it in the application directory(eg: `app. py` or update file path in script as required.
+Ensure you downloaded the 'netflix_titles csv' dataset.
+Just put it in the application directory (eg:'app.py' or update file path in script as required.)

 ## Usage